 Beyond its commercial activities, the gallery works to expand the appreciation of important Danish furniture through publications and exhibitions.
-In 2007, Dansk Møbelkunst was co-publisher for the English-language edition of Arne Karlsen’s 2-volume work, Danish Furniture Design in the 20th Century, originally published in 1990 and the definitive reference on the subject.
-Since 1999, Dansk Møbelkunst has mounted exhibitions and produced illustrated catalogues on the work of Kaare Klint + Poul Kjærholm (2009), Hans J. Wegner (2007), Poul Henningsen (2004), Arne Jacobsen (2002) and Danish cabinetmakers furniture (2005, 2000, 1999).
+Dansk Møbelkunst has published the English-language edition of Arne Karlsen’s 2-volume book, Danish Furniture Design in the 20th Century, the definitive reference on the subject.
+Since 1999, Dansk Møbelkunst has mounted exhibitions and produced illustrated catalogues on the work of Kaare Klint + Poul Kjærholm, Hans J. Wegner, Poul Henningsen, Arne Jacobsen and Danish cabinetmakers furniture.

 Dansk Møbelkunst exhibits at the most important international art and design fairs such as: TEFAF (Maastricht and New York), Design Miami (Basel and Miami), The FIAC (Paris), Pavillon des Antiquaires et des Beaux Arts (Paris), PAD (London) and the Biennale des Antiquaires (Paris).